 Episode 173

-Podfluence Returns: Enhancing Your Professional Communication Skills
+Present Influence Returns: Enhancing Your Professional Communication Skills

-John Ball announces the return of the Podfluence podcast after a year-long hiatus.
+John Ball announces the return of his podcast after a year-long hiatus.
 In this new episode, he shares his experiences working with The Speaker Lab, a company helping individuals build professional speaking businesses.
 John emphasizes the podcast's renewed focus on improving presentation, influence, and persuasion skills for professional communicators and says that the show will continue to provide value through high-quality guest interviews and practical advice.

 The episode also introduces another podcast John co-hosts with Angela Besignano, 'The Coaching Clinic,' aimed at helping build successful coaching practices.